 - A willingness to adjust withdrawal rates according to market conditions.

 I believe resiliency and flexibility are the keys to success in complex environments.
 Are you trying to guess what’s going to happen next in the stock market?
 If so, I would encourage you to try a different tactic.
-Our investment decisions should be made based upon what we know, right now, not what we think may or may not happen.
+Our investment decisions should be made based on what we know, right now, not what we think may or may not happen.
 I have to constantly remind myself of this very basic and important premise to successful investing.
 If I ever forget, the market is relentless in reminding me again!

 Those are my thoughts, have a great Thursday.

-If you’d like to learn more about investing in today’s market, please contact us by booking an appointment using the link in the right hand column, or fill out our contact form below.
+If you’d like to learn more about investing in today’s market, please contact us by booking an appointment using the link in the right-hand column, or fill out our contact form below.